A spin on the Kinni

 Its pristine water and its banks, so far unmarred by development, are zealously guarded by the Kinnickinnic River Land Trust, Trout Unlimited and the many others who want to preserve it.

-Sometimes, the bed was so close to the surface we were barely able to squeeze over it; I had more luck than Torsten, who weighs more and grounded his boat several times.
+Sometimes, the riverbed was so close to the surface we were barely able to squeeze over it.

-It doesn't seem like a good river for beer-drinking bubbas, though Kinni Creek Outfitters owner Paige Olson-Lackey says it gets its share.
+It doesn't seem like a good river for beer-drinking bubbas.
 Bring a heavy cooler and you scrape; fail to pay attention, you get a snoot full of water.

-When we ran into Danielson eating his lunch on a grassy point, he said a green heron and a great blue had been leading him downstream.
-Passing him, we saw the two herons; a little farther, we saw two deer drinking from the river.
+Midway, we saw two herons; a little farther, we saw two deer drinking from the river.

 Next to it, a pretty bowstring bridge crossed the Kinni to the site of two 1858 mills, now parkland laced with trails.

 By then, we liked River Falls quite a lot, and I made a mental note to come every summer.
-We had been able to kayak, swim, bike, shop and listen to music, all in one day.
+We had been able to kayak, swim, bike and listen to music, all in one day.
 In summer, you can't do any better than that.

 Getting there: In light traffic, it's only half an hour east of the Twin Cities.